lalitvjy/catalogue-search-dashboard/COLLECTION_SCOPING.md

 ```

 ### 3. Collection Isolation
-Each brand's data is stored in separate Qdrant collections:
+Each brand's data is stored in separate vector collections:
 - `brand_achal-jewel-demo` for Achal Jewel Demo
 - `brand_other-brand` for other brands
 - No cross-collection access possible